Artistic & Magical Creations to engage your intellect, enrich your soul and enchant your heart

 SLEIGHT OF HAND: The use of digital dexterity and cunning to deceive.

-The sleight of hand artist relies upon digital skills to accomplish his illusions.
+The sleight-of-hand artist relies on digital skills to perform his illusions.
 These techniques are invisible to the audience.
-The juggler openly displays his hard earned skills.
-The sleight of hand artist hides them.
+The juggler openly displays his hard-earned skills.
+The sleight-of-hand artist hides them.
 They are concealed within natural movements and actions.

-Sleight of hand is synonymous with the art of close up magic.
+Sleight of hand is synonymous with the art of close-up magic.
 It’s a form of magic performed within close proximity to the audience.
-The objects used are common everyday items, playing cards, coins, paper currency even cell phones.
+The objects used are common everyday items, playing cards, coins, paper currency, and even cell phones.
 Though anything that fits into the artist’s hands becomes magical.
-This impromptu style of close range magic makes deception seem totally impossible, yet amazingly, the totally impossible still occurs.
+This impromptu style of close-range magic makes deception seem totally impossible, yet amazingly, the totally impossible still occurs.

 Coin Magic: The Coin Magician’s Dream